RahulSChand/CapsFlow-Optical-Flow-Estimation-with-Capsule-Networks/README.md

 **How to Run**

-1. `python main.py` (without any arguments) will run start training the model for shape dataset, the dataset is generated at runtime from `data_shape_double.py`
+1. `python main.py` (without any arguments) will run start training the model for shape dataset, the dataset is generated at runtime from `data_shape_double.py`.
+For more information on shape dataset refer to https://github.com/RahulSChand/Optical-Flow-Shape-Dataset
 2. For training the model on flying chairs dataset or for if you want to use flying chairs dataset for your own pytorch model you can refer to `flying_chairs_dataset.py`

 -------------